 The Market Committee governs the Estacada Farmers Market.
-Daily management of the market, vendors, entertainment schedules, fundraisers, special events and all other market activities are supervised by the Volunteer Market Committee.
+Daily management of the market, vendors, entertainments schedules, fundraisers, special events and all other market activities are supervised by the Volunteer Market Committee.

 Market Time and Season

-The Estacada Farmers Market will be OPEN for business on Saturdays of each month May-September from 10:00 a.m. thru 2:00 p.m.
-Vendors have the option to open their booth early (not prior to 9:00 a.m.), if desired.
+The Estacada Farmers Market will be OPEN for business on Saturdays of each month May thru September from 10:00 am to 2:00 pm.
+Vendors have the option to open their booth early (not prior to 9:00 am), if desired.
 Vendors must be vacated from the market no later than 3:00 pm.
-Late departure can be approved by the On-Site Market Manager on a case-by-case basis.
+Late departure can be approved by the On-Site Manager on a case-by-case basis.

 Each market date will have an assigned Market Manager and the Manager will post a sign in their booth indicating this responsibility.
 Market day governance shall be the sole responsibility and at the discretion of the On-Site Market Manager.